scolomar/docker-aws/README.md

 This project will help you deploy a Docker cluster in AWS.

-You will be able to choose the orchestrator to control your Docker cluster:
+You will be able to choose the orchestrator to manage your Docker cluster:
 * Swarm
 * Kubernetes.